herson-ev/bacinfo/README.md

 # bacinfo
 Simple python script mapping BACnet element names and their corresponding numeric code.
-So far, only BACnet objects and properties are included in the script.
+So far only BACnet objects and properties are included in the script.
 The code is *not* meant to be robust.
 It will crash if you request unavailable elements.
 It simply saves me some time on my daily tasks.